modiase/algos/README.md

   be given - e.g., 5,15,5 means I worked on it for 25 minutes total in 3 sessions.
 - PD - Personal Difficulty - How difficult I found the problem from 1 (easy) - 5 (very hard).
 - Obviously, any question not completed without assistance is automatically a 5.

+  Some additional comments or workings can be included